fizaomer/HOA-Chatbot/README.md

 1. Check the troubleshooting section above
 2. Look at the console output for error messages
 3. Make sure all dependencies are installed
-4. Verify your API key is working
+4. Try search mode (checkbox in sidebar) if AI mode isn't working
+5. Verify Ollama is running if using AI mode

 ---